zukunft/zukunft.com/docs/code_functions_all.md

             set_source_types,set_ref_types,set_share_types,set_protection_types,set_languages,set_language_forms,
             set_verbs,set_sys_log_statuum,set_job_types,set_change_action_list,set_change_table_list,
             set_change_field_list,set_system_views,get_html_by_id,get_view_by_id,get_view,get_html,log_err
-\-- user_display_old
-    \-- user - section for function user not yet defined that it should be set and get in /user/user_display_old.php
-    \-- dsp_sandbox_wrd - section for function dsp_sandbox_wrd not yet defined that it should be set and get in /user/us er_display_old.php
-    \-- dsp_sandbox_wrd_link - section for function dsp_sandbox_wrd_link not yet defined that it should be set and get i n /user/user_display_old.php
-    \-- dsp_sandbox_frm - section for function dsp_sandbox_frm not yet defined that it should be set and get in /user/us er_display_old.php
-    \-- dsp_sandbox_frm_link - section for function dsp_sandbox_frm_link not yet defined that it should be set and get i n /user/user_display_old.php
-    \-- dsp_sandbox_val - section for function dsp_sandbox_val not yet defined that it should be set and get in /user/us er_display_old.php
-    \-- dsp_sandbox_view - section for function dsp_sandbox_view not yet defined that it should be set and get in /user/ user_display_old.php
-    \-- dsp_sandbox_component - section for function dsp_sandbox_component not yet defined that it should be set and get in /user/user_display_old.php
-    \-- dsp_sandbox_view_link - section for function dsp_sandbox_view_link not yet defined that it should be set and get in /user/user_display_old.php
-    \-- dsp_sandbox_source - section for function dsp_sandbox_source not yet defined that it should be set and get in /u ser/user_display_old.php
-    \-- dsp_sandbox - section for function dsp_sandbox not yet defined that it should be set and get in /user/user_displ ay_old.php
 \-- user_message
     \-- __construct - section for function __construct is expected to be construct and map in /user/user_message.php
     \-- reset - section for function reset is expected to be construct and map in /user/user_message.php